jsantos42/42cursus-02_get_next_line/README.md

 42's second project.
-Purpose: build a program that, for every time it's called, it reads the the next line from the given file descriptor and stores it in a string
+Purpose: build a program that, for every time it's called, it reads the next line from the given file descriptor and stores it in a string